Potash Corp confirms reports of its interest in Israel's ICL

-TORONTO (Reuters) - Potash Corp of Saskatchewan (POT.TO) acknowledged on Wednesday that it has held talks with Israeli government officials around potentially increasing its ownership stake in Israel Chemical Ltd (ICL) (ICL.TA).
+TORONTO, Oct 31 (Reuters) - Potash Corp of Saskatchewan acknowledged on Wednesday that it has held talks with Israeli government officials around potentially increasing its ownership stake in Israel Chemical Ltd (ICL).

-The world’s largest fertilizer company issued a statement on the matter after ICL’s majority shareholder, Israel Corp Ltd (ILCO.TA), in a regulatory filing confirmed media reports of these discussions.
+The world’s largest fertilizer company issued a statement on the matter after ICL’s majority shareholder, Israel Corp Ltd , in a regulatory filing confirmed media reports of these discussions.

 In a brief statement, Potash Corp said: “No deal has been formulated; there is no assurance that a deal will be reached, or that parties will sign an agreement.”